Delhi Metro: Initial construction

 When the project was originally approved by the Union Cabinet in September 1996, it had three corridors.
 In 1997, official development assistance loans from Japan were granted to finance and conduct the first phase of the system.

 Construction of the Delhi Metro began on 1 October 1998.
-To avoid problems experienced by the Kolkata Metro, which witnessed substantial delays and ran 12 times over budget due to "political meddling, technical problems and bureaucratic delays", the DMRC was created as a special-purpose vehicle vested with autonomy and power to execute the large project which involved many technical complexities in a difficult urban environment within a limited time frame.
+To avoid problems that plagued Kolkata Metro, which witnessed substantial delays and ran 12 times over budget due to "political meddling, technical problems and bureaucratic delays", the DMRC was created as a special-purpose vehicle vested with autonomy and power to execute the large project which involved many technical complexities in a challenging urban environment within a limited time frame.
 Putting the central and state governments on an equal footing gave an unprecedented level of autonomy and freedom to the company, which had full powers to hire people, decide on tenders, and control funds.
 The DMRC hired the Hong Kong MTRC as a technical consultant on rapid-transit operation and construction techniques.
 Construction proceeded smoothly except for a major disagreement in 2000, when the Ministry of Railways forced the system to use broad gauge despite the DMRC's preference for standard gauge.
 This decision led to an additional capital expenditure of ₹260 crore.

 The Delhi Metro's first line, the Red Line, was inaugurated by Prime Minister Atal Bihari Vajpayee on 24 December 2002.
-The metro became India's second underground rapid transit system, after the Kolkata Metro, when the Vishwa Vidyalaya–Kashmere Gate section of the Yellow Line opened on 20 December 2004.
+The metro became India's second underground rapid transit system, after the Kolkata Metro, when the Vishwavidyalaya–Kashmere Gate section of the Yellow Line opened on 20 December 2004.
 The underground line was inaugurated by Prime Minister Manmohan Singh.
 The project's first phase was completed in 2006, on budget and almost three years ahead of schedule, an achievement described by Business Week as "nothing short of a miracle".